jbcoe/iso-cpp-breaking-UB/draft.md

 [[1]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0903r1.pdf)
 proposes to widen the contract of the `string_view(const char*)` constructor to make `string_view((const char*)nullptr)` well-defined.
-In this paper, we take no position on whether this should be adopted, but enumerate some of the arguments raised for and against adoption from the perspective of widening the interface.
+In this paper, we take no position on whether this should be adopted, but present some of the arguments raised for and against adoption from the perspective of widening the interface.

-#### In favour of widening

-- It is a non-breaking change – all currently valid code will remain valid.
-- There is potentially reduced cognitive load on consumers of `string_view` and maintainers of code using `string_view`.

-#### Against widening

-- Additional run-time checking, regardless of build mode (i.e. a performance impact).
-- Prevents certain classes of potential bugs being detected by the implementation.
+Widening the contract of `string_view`'s pointer constructor is a non-breaking change as it does not result in relaxation of postconditions: `string_view` can already be constructed in a state where it has a `NULL` data member using the pointer and size constructor (`string_view(const char*, size_t)`).

+Widening the contract of `string_view` will impose an additional run-time check as the now potentially `NULL` pointer will need to be checked.
+Making previously undefined behaviour well-defined will make some bugs harder to find as it will no longer be possible to assert that the pointer in non-null.

+The last point is sufficiently subtle for an example to be illuminating.
-To explore these points further, consider the following code:
+Consider the following code:

 ```c++
 std::string processName(std::string_view username);